turtlebot/turtlebot4-user-manual/setup/simple_discovery.md

 ### Application Configuration

-Access the [Create® 3 webserver](./basic.md#accessing-the-create-3-webserver), then navigate to the <b>Application Configuration</b> tab.
+Use the [`turtlebot4-setup`](../software/turtlebot4_setup.md) tool to configure the Create® 3.
+You can access the [Create® 3 webserver](./basic.md#accessing-the-create-3-webserver) and navigate to the <b>Application Configuration</b> tab to confirm the configuration as follows:
-Set ROS 2 Domain ID to 0, ROS 2 Namespace to an empty string, and RMW_IMPLEMENTATION to the [default](networking.md#dds) for your ROS 2 version.
-Additionally, make sure that the Fast DDS discovery server is disabled.
+- ROS 2 Domain ID is `0`
+- ROS 2 Namespace is empty
+- RMW Implementation is set to the [default](networking.md#dds) for your ROS 2 version
+- Fast DDS Discovery Server is disabled

 <figure class="aligncenter">
     <img src="media/webserver_config.png" alt="Create® 3 config" style="width: 80%"/>